Where you can study

 Course code: 199203 Evolutionary Principles of Animal Behaviour credits 15

-This course explores how genetics and the environment shape the evolution of animal behaviour and inter- and intraspecific interactions.
+This course explores how genetics, the environment, and humans shape the evolution of animal behaviour and inter- and intraspecific interactions.
 Practice sessions develop skills on the description, quantification, comparison and statistical analysis of animal behaviour using a variety of animals (vertebrate and invertebrate, wild and domestic).
 The use of scientific writing to communicate research findings is emphasised.View full course details

 Admission to Massey

 All students must meet university entrance requirements to be admitted to the University.

 There are no specific entry requirements for this qualification, outside of university admission regulations.